-PD402 PRODUCT DESIGN STUDIO VIII
+PD402 PRODUCT DESIGN STUDIO VIII Credits: 6 Prerequisite: PD401 Schedule: 10 hours weekly [Lecture spans two quarters.

-This course is the first quarter of an individual student's final project that spans two quarters.
 Students will propose an individual final project of their interest with the support of the mentorship of the instructor.
 Through research and analysis, the students will support their proposals, and will complete pre-design, concept development, and schematic design phases for the project.